Skip to content

 Bergerac (1 hour 20 minutes), Dordogne

 Château de Chanet is a medieval estate with Renaissance and 18th-century reconstructions, around an hour and twenty minutes from Bergerac.
 A square tower with machicolations, dry moats, and a terrace open onto valley views.
-Eleven bedrooms sleep 22 on site across fourteen hectares, and the property hosts up to 120 seated guests with full sole use.
-Venue hire starts at €19,350.
+Up to 120 dine within the fortified walls, and eleven bedrooms sleep 22 across fourteen hectares.
+From €19,350.

 Why We Love It